hanzo-docs/docs/packages/twoslash/README.md

-# Fumadocs Twoslash
+# Hanzo Docs Twoslash

-Use Typescript Twoslash in Fumadocs.
+Use Typescript Twoslash in Hanzo Docs.